tlon-team/utilitarianism-es/readme.md

 ### Ongoing process (every time)

 1. Commit and push your changes normally.
-2. Checkout the `utilitarianism.net` branch and merge it.
+2. Checkout the `export` branch and merge this branch with `main`.
-3. Switch to your local version of `utilitarianism.net` (the one you cloned in the first step of the initial setup above).
+3. Switch to your local version of the `utilitarianism.net` repository (the one you cloned in (1) of the previous section).
-4. Pull changes from the main repository.
+4. Pull changes from the remote repository.
-5. Copy the contents of `content/es/` to `utilitarianism-es` (e.g. from `~/source/utilitarianism.net/content/es/` to `~/repos/utilitarianism-es/`), overwriting the existing files (make sure that you have indeed checked out the `utilitarianism.net` branch, as indicated in (2) above).
+5. Copy the contents of `content/es/` to `utilitarianism-es` (e.g. from `~/source/utilitarianism.net/content/es/` to `~/repos/utilitarianism-es/`; the actual paths will depend on your directory structure), overwriting the existing files (make sure that you have indeed checked out the `export` branch, as indicated in (2) of this section).
 6. Merge this branch with the `main` branch.
-7. In the `utilitarianism.net` repo, create a new branch (`b c`).
+7. In the `utilitarianism.net` repository, create a new branch (`b c`).
     1. First select `main`, then name your branch with a name that describes the nature of the commits you are merging (e.g. `improve-translations`).
 8. Now copy back the files in the `utilitarianism.net` repo to `content/es/` (e.g. from `~/repos/utilitarianism-es/` to `~/source/utilitarianism.net/content/es/`), excluding the `images` directory and the files `.dir-locals`, `.git`, `.gitignore` and `readme.md` (i.e. the files that were not part of the original content of `content/es/`), overwriting the existing files.
 9. Stage (`s`) and commit these changes (`c c`).